copious-world/extra-file-class/README.md

 can only provide some degree of synchronicity when it is required.
 Yet, they consolodate some of the bookkeeping that is needed to keep track of a number of files.

-The calls differ only by parameters that specify the file system where the file resides.
-These may be *u.ser* for the file system on the user's device;
+The calls differ by parameters that specify the file system where the file resides.
+These may be *user* for the file system on the user's device;
 *opfs* for the Storage Access API; *remote* for files that reside across the TCP/IP connection.

 The *user* file system is really only accessible from browsers such as Chrome and Opera (and has been tested in Opera).